thebacons/FirePlaceMonitor/README.md

 - Wemos D1 R2 Mini connection to DS18B20 heat sensor shield
  - Creation of a Node.js server
- - Connection for Wemos to the Node.js server via websocket which is tranmissing the
+ - Connection for Wemos to the Node.js server via WebSocket which is transmitting:
 	- ttsMessage
      	- Message
       	- Temperature
- - Fuzzy Logic rule sets
+ - Defining and setting up Fuzzy Logic rule sets
- - Setting up a text to speech engine to speak urgent "actions" based on the fuzzy rule set
+ - Setting up a text-to-speech engine to speak urgent "actions" based on the fuzzy rule set
  - Creation of a dashboard on the Node.js server
  - Creation of a webpage with fields and buttons. the fields are spoken by the TTs engine and the button toggles the Wemos LED
  ![FirePlaceMonitor Model ](https://github.com/thebacons/FirePlaceMonitor/blob/main/Slide2.JPG)